ctrlaltf2/lets-play/doc/lp_service_arch.md

 # scratch

 - `letsplayd` - main server
-	- public QUIC endpoint (MoQ over webtransport, maybe MoQT too?)
+	- public HTTP/3 endpoint
 	- handles relaying video from the runners
 		- figure out something for CDN usage...
+	- handles control in emulators yada yada
 	- manages local runners (remote later!)
-	- Also exports a local QUIC channel for runners

 - `letsplay_runner_core` - library crate for implementing runners, holds most of the core logic
 	- handles graceful shutdown
 	- runs multithreaded, where:
 		- main thread is a singlethread tokio runtime (for io/events)
 			- spawns other threads
-			- connects to QUIC RPC
+			- connects to QUIC RPC (for external runners)
+			- speaks pipe rpc (for local runners)

 		- runner thread (runs the game code as sync. handles input and such)